FREQUENTLY ASKED QUESTIONS

 Aside from the liability involved in opening to the public, our first and foremost priority is the safety and health of our herd.
 Our herd is a closed clean herd, which means they are highly protected from outside sources of diseases and health issues.
 To maintain this status, we have precautions set into place for their safety.
 This includes that they do not leave our farm (unless an emergency), we do not allow livestock from other farms onto our property, and we limit their human visitors (which is a common source of disease outbreak in petting zoos and farms open to the public).
 This safety measure has been put into place under the recommendation of our veterinarians, both locally and at the NC State University Veterinary Hospital, Farm Animal Division.

-Also, to be additionally honest, we just don't have time!
+Also, to be additionally honest, I just don't have time!

 - Do you sell goats?